Fetal Articles of Interest

 Ethical Challenges in Invasive Maternal-fetal Intervention , Austin et al. Semin Pediatr Surg.
 2019;28(4):150819.

 The field of maternal-fetal intervention is rapidly progressing and with it comes new and often complex ethical considerations that must be addressed.

-Reviews the ethical issues that arise in maternal-fetal intervention and provides a list recommended resources that any institutional offering maternal-fetal intervention should have in place to meet the ethical obligations of such work.
+Reviews the ethical issues that arise in maternal-fetal intervention and provides a list of recommended resources that any institution offering maternal-fetal intervention should have in place to meet the ethical obligations of such work.

 Anhydramnios in the Setting of Renal Malformations: The National Institutes of Health Workshop Summary , Moxey-Mims et al. Obstet Gynecol 2018 Jun;131(6):1069-1079.